StanfordVL/behavior/_sources/installation.md.txt

 # Installation

+Evaluating Embodied AI agents in BEHAVIOR requires to install three code blocks: the iGibson simulator, the BDDL library of logic language, and the benchmarking utilities (this repo).

+There are two alternatives for the installation:
+1) the common and most flexible way, installing the github repositories (or pip installing) manually,
+2) the fastest but less flexible using a Docker image.
+This second alternative should be used if you plan to submit to our public leaderboard on EvalAI

+### Manual installation of dependencies and code

 1) Ensure you have the all prerequisites for the installation of iGibson by following the dependencies section [here](http://svl.stanford.edu/igibson/docs/installation.html#installing-dependencies)
 2) Clone all necessary repositories for the benchmark: